Apprenticeships in the United Kingdom: Structure of apprenticeships in 2000s

+Numbers of apprentices

 As of January 2021, there were 253,100 new starters across all of the above apprenticeships.
 The Advanced apprenticeship is the largest of them, with 108,100 new starts, followed by the higher apprenticeship with 80,700 before the intermediate apprenticeship, with 64,300.
 Although the advanced apprenticeship has always been the most popular format, until the 2020/21 cycle the Higher Apprenticeship had always had the lowest number of new starters.
+The low take-up of apprenticeships in the road transport sector, especially among smaller logistics companies, has been highlighted as a concern which will likely maintain shortages of HGV drivers in the UK.

 Apprenticeship Levy

 Since April 2017, an Apprenticeship Levy has been in place to fund apprenticeships.

 Public sector

 Many UK public bodies are subject to a statutory target to employ an average of at least 2.3% of their staff as new start apprentices over the period from 1 April 2017 to 31 March 2021, and to "have regard" to this target when planning their recruitment and career development activities.
 Since 1 September 2015 central government departments, their agencies and non-departmental public bodies have been required to use the procurement of contracts worth £10 million or more and lasting for 12 months or longer, to support skills development and the Government's apprenticeship commitment.
 An earlier version of this guidance limited the obligation to major construction and infrastructure projects with capital values in excess of £50m.